thaliaarchi/omniwsa/docs/dialects/censoredusername.md

 eof ::= EOF
 ```

-It is then parsed into labels and ops.
+It is then parsed into labels and ops with comma-separated arguments.

 ```bnf
 program ::= line*